-The Government has established a separate Ministry to facilitate the development and expansion of the international business sector.
+The Government has established a separate Ministry to facilitate the development and expansion of the global business sector.

 In addition to incorporated entities, persons can organize another legal entity known as the Society with Restricted Liability (SRL).
 While not a “company” the SRL has many characteristics similar to the limited liability company.